CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 ### Proof-of-Work ETH Issuance

-The Proof-of-Work ETH issuance (block rewards) in all time-domain analyses before the model'sis set to the mean daily issuance over the last 12 months from Etherscan.
+The Proof-of-Work ETH issuance (block rewards) in all time-domain analyses before the model's PoS Activation Date is set to the mean daily issuance over the last 12 months from Etherscan.
 This value is constant and calculated from a CSV file in the [data/](data/) directory, in the [data.historical_values](data/historical_values.py) module.

 To change this value, update the `daily_pow_issuance` [System Parameter](./model/system_parameters.py).

 Note: In future releases of this model, we may periodically update this value automatically until the merge.

-### Upgrade Stage Date Assumptions
+### Upgrade Stage Dates

 The model is configurable to reflect protocol behaviour at different points in time along the Ethereum development roadmap (referred to as "upgrade stages" in this repo).

 #### Simulation Start Date

 In all state-space (i.e. time-domain) analyses of this repo, the default start date is set to the current date, i.e. all analyses start "today".
-(TODO: CONFIRM / MAKE EXPLICIT WHAT THIS DOES NOT MEAN)
+That being said, there are certain Initial States and System Parameter default values that are static, and don't update dynamically from an API.
+In these cases we generally use an average value over a time period, for example for the validator adoption System Parameter.

 The simulation start date can be set using the `date_start` [System Parameter](./model/system_parameters.py).